TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### Operation of Router-Based Data Import

-How the Backstage router triggers the Tyk entity provider
+How the Backstage router triggers the Tyk entity provider:

 ```mermaid
 sequenceDiagram